 How do I export and share GEO data?

-Full export configuration guide with scheduling and filter options
+Full export configuration guide with period and filter options